San Miguel de Allende: Outside the core zone

 The Oratorio de San Felipe Neri Church was built by Juan Antonio Perez Espinosa in 1712.
 This church was partially built by incorporating a former chapel used by the mulatto population of the town.
 That church became the chapel on the east side.
 The façade is of pink sandstone in Baroque style with profuse vegetative ornamentation.
 The decorative work of the portal also contains indigenous influences.
 The interior of the church has a number of paintings by Miguel Cabrera, including one of the Virgin of Guadalupe signed by him.
 The sacristy contains this last painting along with others depicting the life of Philip Neri.
 This room is cordoned off by a grate covered with leather from Córdoba, Spain.
 At the back there is a Baroque chamber/chapel dedicated to the Virgin of Loreto.
 This chapel was sponsored by Manuel Tomás de la Canal in 1735.
 It is richly decorated with three altars covered in gold leaf and is a replica of the Basilica della Santa Casa (Basilica of the Holy House) of Loreto, Italy.

 The Nuestra Señora de la Salud Church was built by Luis Felipe Neri in the 18th century.
 The main portal is in Churrigueresque (Spanish Baroque) style with two levels and a crest in the shape of a large seashell.
 The first level has an arch flanked by pilasters and niches with sculptures of the Sacred Heart and John the Evangelist.
 The interior has a layout of a Latin cross covered with vaults with side walls covered in oil paintings done by Agapito Ping between 1721 and 1785.
 One altar contains an image of Christ, the Good Shepherd, defending his sheep from various dangers including a group of unicorns.
 The church served as the chapel of the Colegio de San Francisco de Sales next door.
 The Colegio de San Francisco de Sales was as important as the college of San Ildefonso in Mexico City in the 18th century.
 Both Ignacio Aldama and Ignacio Allende attended school here.

 The El Charco del Ingenio Botanic Garden holds various specimens including cactuses from the surrounding area.

+Outside of the city one can find an Otomi archaeological site, Cañada de la Virgen.

 Geography

-The city San Miguel de Allende is in the state of Guanajuato, and lies 74 mi east of Guanajuato, Guanajuato.
+The city of San Miguel de Allende is in the state of Guanajuato and lies 74 mi east of Guanajuato, Guanajuato.
 It is centrally located within the municipality of San Miguel de Allende, 40 mi northwest of Queretaro and 179 mi northwest of Mexico City.

-The city is located at a nexus of four arroyos: El Atascadero, Las Cachinches, La Cañadita, and El Obraje.
-The last of these, El Obraje, collects in a dam of the same name.
+The city is located at a nexus of four arroyos: El Atascadero, Las Cachinches, La Cañadita and El Obraje.
+The last of these, El Obraje, collects water in a dam of the same name.
 Several dams are located in the municipality to control the flow of rivers and manage the water supply.
-The most of important of these is the Ignacio Allende Dam.
+The most important of these is the Ignacio Allende Dam.